0xMaka/Interacting-with-Sushiswap-smart-contracts-through-blockexplorer/HARVESTING FARM REWARDS AND WITHDRAWING SLP TOKENS FORM MASTERCHEF(MINICHEFS) CONTRACT.md

 ****************************************HARVESTING FARM REWARDS AND WITHDRAWING SLP TOKENS FORM MASTERCHEF/MINICHEF CONTRACT (UNSTAKING FROM A FARM)****************************************

 - ****************************************************************Harvesting farm rewards from MasterchefV1****************************************************************  - on MasterchefV1 there is no “harvest” function, but users still can harvest their rewards buy calling “deposit” function, as this automatically harvest the rewards due to this moment.
-1. Go to MasterchefV1 address on the block explorer and click “Write Conteract” ([https://etherscan.io/address/0xc2EdaD668740f1aA35E4D8f227fB8E17dcA888Cd#writeContract](https://etherscan.io/address/0xc2EdaD668740f1aA35E4D8f227fB8E17dcA888Cd#writeContract))
+1. Go to MasterchefV1 address on the block explorer and click "Contract"->“Write Conteract” ([https://etherscan.io/address/0xc2EdaD668740f1aA35E4D8f227fB8E17dcA888Cd#writeContract](https://etherscan.io/address/0xc2EdaD668740f1aA35E4D8f227fB8E17dcA888Cd#writeContract))
 2. Connect your wallet (Connect to Web3)